 Students who reside in a participating state must enter their state-level scholarship program to be considered for the national awards.
 Students who reside in a state without an ESA chapter or in a non-participating state should submit their applications directly to ESA.
 ESA will select one of these students as the national nominee to compete with the state winners.
 This student will be awarded a $1,000 scholarship.
 (See below for a list of participating chapters.)

 Each state program awards scholarships at various levels; check with your participating ESA chapter for information on specific state award levels.
-ESA awards a total of $20,000 in scholarships to deserving students - a first place award of $10,000, a second place award of $5,000, a third place award of $3,500 and a fourth place award of $1,500.
+ESA awards a $7,500 scholarship to the first-place winner, and $2,500 to the second-place winner.

 Awards are based on a combination of academic achievement, national test scores, extracurricular participation and the essay.
 In addition to completing the application and submitting the appropriate documentation, each student must write an essay explaining "What it means to me to have my parent or guardian involved in securing our community."